Terms & Conditions

 The following may affect a student’s grade and may be grounds for dismissal from the course:

-- non-compliance with the IH Sydney code of conduct.
-This includes, but is not limited to, activities or behaviours that endanger others, are in any way illegal, negatively impact the wellbeing of others or might reasonable be distressing for others, including various forms of discrimination or bullying.
+⦁ non-compliance with the IH Sydney code of conduct.
+This includes, but is not limited to, activities or behavior’s that endanger others, are in any way illegal, negatively impact the wellbeing of others or might reasonable be distressing for others, including various forms of discrimination or bullying.

-Where a student wishes to defer, suspend, or cancel their course prior to commencement and to receive a refund of any or all fees paid, they must apply in writing.
+Where a student wishes to defer, suspend, or cancel their course prior to commencement, they must apply in writing.
 A Cancellation Fee of $250.00 applies.

 Except in cases of visa application rejection, dealt with further below, the amounts to be refunded are to be, where the student submits written notice of cancellation: